California is moving forward with a partisan redistricting effort to counter Texas' move

-“We can’t stand back and watch this democracy disappear district by district all across the country," Newsom said Thursday as he called for a Nov.
-4 special election to put the new maps before voters.
+Texas lawmakers are considering a new map that would help them send five more Republicans to Washington.
+Democrats who so far have halted a vote by leaving the state announced Thursday that they will return home if state Republicans end their current special session and California releases its own redrawn map proposal.
+Both were expected to happen Friday.
+Texas Republican Gov. Greg Abbott is expected to call another special session to push through new maps.

-State lawmakers must officially declare the special election, which they plan to do next week.
+“We can’t stand back and watch this democracy disappear district by district all across the country," Newsom said, joined by prominent labor leaders and Democratic politicians.

-The Democrats' proposed maps still haven't been released.
-That's expected Friday.
-Then lawmakers plan to quickly approve them next week.
-Democrats hold supermajorities in both chambers.
+California lawmakers must officially declare the special election, which they plan to do next week after voting on the new maps.
+Democrats hold supermajorities in both chambers, and Newsom said he's not worried about winning the required support from two-thirds of lawmakers to advance the maps.

 “Donald Trump, you have poked the bear and we will punch back,” Newsom, who is seen as a possible 2028 presidential contender, said at a news conference with other Democrats.